| Community: | Lynn |

 In the late nineties, WFNX expanded its reach by purchasing additional stations to simulcast its “FNX Radio Network”.
 In March 1999, Mindich paid $1.02 million for WCDQ (92.1 Sanford, Maine) and its sister AM WSME (1220), flipping WCDQ to WPHX-FM.
 (The AM signal became WPHX(AM), programming talk and later sports.)

 Later in 1999, Mindich (by then doing business as “Phoenix Media Communications Group”) paid $1.5 million for the former WNHQ (92.1 Peterborough, N.H.), rechristening the station WFEX in March 2000.
 In March 2000, Mindich purchased WWRX (103.7 Westerly, R.I.) from Clear Channel, keeping its calls but converting it to a Providence-market outlet for the “FNX Radio Network” on September 7, 2000.
-WWRX split most of its programming from the network in 2003, originating its own modern rock format from studios in Providence and Lynn, but in early 2004, Mindich sold the station to Entercom for $14.5 million, and it became sports outlet WEEI-FM.
+WWRX split most of its programming from the network in 2003, originating its own modern rock format from studios in Providence and Lynn, but in early 2004, Mindich sold the station to Entercom for $14.5 million, and it became sports outlet WEEI-FM (now WVEI-FM).

-The rest of the FNX network continued to operate from the Lynn studios, where it launched the careers of well-known Boston air talents such as “Tai” (Thomas Irwin) and Nik Carter.
+The rest of the FNX network continued to operate from the Lynn studios, where it launched the careers of well-known Boston air talent such as “Tai” (Thomas Irwin) and Nik Carter.
 WFNX's Boston signal was improved somewhat with the addition of a translator, W267AI (101.3), atop the John Hancock Center, and then improved significantly in 2006 with the move of the main WFNX transmitter from Medford to Boston's One Financial Center, at which time W267AI was deleted.

 To promote the new signal, WFNX eliminated all of its regular commercial load between Memorial Day and Independence Day in 2006, instead selling all its airtime to Snapple in a deal valued at $2 million.